cboudereau/fpddd/README.md

 Services map well with the Top-Down Agile patterns

 #### MODULES (AKA PACKAGES)
+Modules are concepts and used for Low coupling and high cohesion and brind consistency in an atomic concept.
+MODULES are a communications mechanism.
+In fsharp, module and all kind of declaration is dependent of their order.
+That mean putting at the end technical modules to not referenced them into domain modules.
+Only the composition root of the program bind technical/infra with domain

 #### Personal Notes
 Here is a full version of the ENTITIES, SERVICE and VALUE OBJECT usage